 Caption: Spider-Man swings through the city in this classic Marvel Comics cover art.
 Source: Marvel Comics

-Spider-Man may be one of the most iconic superheroes in pop culture, but what makes him truly fascinating is how much of his powers are rooted in real science.
+Spider-Man may be one of the most iconic superheroes in pop culture, but what makes him truly fascinating is how much of his power set is rooted in real science.
 From his ability to scale walls to his superhuman reflexes, every aspect of Spider-Man’s abilities invites the question: could this actually happen in the real world?

 Biologists, engineers, and physicists have long examined the plausibility of Spider-Man’s powers.
-While some abilities—like his “spider-sense”—remain firmly in the realm of fantasy, others, such as wall-crawling and web-slinging, have direct parallels in nature and technology.
-By exploring these powers through the lens of real-world biology and material science, we can see how Spider-Man is more than just a comic book creation—he’s a gateway into fascinating areas of scientific research.
+While some abilities—like his spider-sense—remain firmly in the realm of fantasy, others, such as wall-crawling and web-slinging, have direct parallels in nature and material science.
+By exploring these powers through the lens of real-world biology and physics, we can see how Spider-Man is more than just a comic book creation—he’s a gateway into some of the most exciting frontiers of scientific research.
+For a broader look at how comic powers stack up, see our ranking of the most powerful comic book characters.

 Wall-Crawling